Hawaii's Kealakekua Bay

 The Spinner Dolphins

-Although you can easily see the dolphins from the beach, especially in the mornings, you can also rent a kayak or take a dolphin and snorkeling tour.
+You can easily see the dolphins from the beach, especially in the mornings.
+You can also take a tour.

 Renting A Kayak On Kealakekua Bay

-Since the bay is a Marine Conservation District it is protected and only a limited number of daily passes are given out to kayak so it's best to talk to a kayak rental early in the day.
+Since the bay is a Marine Conservation District it is protected and a limited number of daily passes are given for kayaking.
+We recommend you make your kayak rental reservation a day or two in advance.

-There are several local outfitters nearby that can get you set up with kayaks or canoes.
+There are several local outfitters nearby that can get you set up.

 Snorkeling And Diving In Kealakekua Bay